jina-ai/jina/docs/tutorials/question-answering-bot.md

 example_sentences = [
     'Document is the basic data type that Jina operates with', 'Executor processes a DocumentArray in-place',
     ...,
-    'Jina uses the concept of a flow to tie different executors together' ]
+    'Jina uses the concept of a flow to tie different executors together', ]

 docs = DocumentArray([Document(content=sentence) for sentence in example_sentences])